Smatek1001/AI_DnD/Characters/NPCs/Jib.md

 ## VII.
 Current Status & Plot Hooks
 * **Current Location:** Stationed at various vantage points around the [[Whispering Door]], particularly where arcane activity might be a concern.
-* **Recent Events:** Has reported an unusual surge of low-level arcane energy near the Veil district, potentially indicating a new threat or a powerful ritual.
+* **Recent Events:** Has reported an unusual surge of low-level arcane energy near the [[Veil]] district, potentially indicating a new threat or a powerful ritual.
 * **Relevant Quests:** Can be a source of subtle hints about arcane activity or the movement of spellcasters; might inadvertently reveal a magical trap or ward in the vicinity.
-* **Potential Plot Hooks:** Jib might be the first to notice a powerful spellcaster attempting to infiltrate the Guild's territory; Vaelin might need to exploit Jib's nervous nature to bypass his watch; Jib could be a target for a rival faction seeking to neutralize the Guild's magical detection capabilities.
+* **Potential Plot Hooks:** Jib might be the first to notice a powerful spellcaster attempting to infiltrate the Guild's territory; [[Vaelin Shadowleaf]] might need to exploit Jib's nervous nature to bypass his watch; Jib could be a target for a rival faction seeking to neutralize the Guild's magical detection capabilities.

 ## VIII.
 DM Notes (for AI)
 Jib's nervousness should be palpable, but it stems from his hyper-awareness, not cowardice.
 His observations might be delivered in a rapid, almost frantic manner.
 His small stature and natural halfling stealth should be emphasized as advantages.
 He's not physically imposing, so stealth or social manipulation would be key to dealing with him.
 His sensitivity to magic should be a recurring, subtle element.